appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/usage-app.md

 ## Prerequisites

-- Appsmith instance with access to Admin settings.
+- Appsmith instance with access to [Admin setting](/getting-started/setup/instance-configuration#admin-settings).
 - Access to the MongoDB URI, either embedded with Appsmith or external.